adamsilver/fdpb/06-an-inbox.md

 </ul>
 ```

-The advantage of list items over tables is that they are stylistically malleable and therefore responsive.
-On big screens they can be laid out in columns.
-In small screens, they can be stacked.
-Also, the entire ‘row’ can be clickable without resorting to Javascript hacks because it's perfectly valid to put a link round the contents.
+Unlike tables, unordered lists are stylistically malleable and therefore responsive.
+That's because we can put whatever structures we want inside each list item.
+So, on big screens we can lay things out in columns and on small screens we can stack them nicely.
+Moreover, the entire list item can be made to be clickable without resorting to Javascript hacks.
+Wrapping a link around the contents is perfectly valid.
 Less work and fewer problems.

-In the case of an inbox, list items seem more suited anyway.
-Not only are column headings redundant but there's no need to compare or total items in the list.
+In the case of an inbox, list items are more suited anyway: not only are column headings redundant, but there's no need to compare the items in the list.

 ## Marking email for action